Myeloid Cells: Functional Heterogeneity with Therapeutic Promise (K8)

 Metabolic Control of Myeloid Cell Function

-Andri Leo Lemarquis †, City of Hope (COH)
+Andri L Lemarquis, City of Hope (COH)

 Short Talk: Apoptotic HSPA5 Engages Macrophage TLR4 to Scale T Cell Production

-Xiangyue Zhang †, Stanford University
+Xiangyue Zhang, Stanford University

 Short Talk: Erythropoietin Receptor on cDC1s Dictates Immune Tolerance

-7:00–8:00 PM Social Hour with Dinner
+7:00–8:00 PM Social Hour with Dinner Quandary Peak

-7:30–10:00 PM Poster Session 2
+7:30–10:00 PM Poster Session 2 Quandary Peak

 Thursday, February 26, 2026

-7:00–8:00 AM Breakfast
+7:00–8:00 AM Breakfast Quandary Peak

-8:00–11:00 AM Myeloid Cells in Infection
+8:00–11:00 AM Myeloid Cells in Infection Longs Peak

-Calum C. Bain, University of Edinburgh
+Calum C. Bain, University of Glasgow

 Lidia Bosurgi, University Medical Center Hamburg-Eppendorf